• Home

 Hit the gym

 Running isn’t the only way.
-Strength exercises and cross-training are the best way to prepare your body for the impact of a race.
-Cross-training, like swimming or biking, lowers stress on the joints and still elevates the heart rate.
+Strength exercises and cross-training are the best ways to prepare your body for the impact of a race.
+Cross-training, like swimming or biking, lowers stress on the joints while elevating the heart rate.
 Paul incorporates these activities a couple of times per week.

 Fuel smartly

 Like a car, your body needs to be at peak performance.
 You can’t run on empty.
-It would be best if you replenish nutrients lost during exercise.
+It would be best to replenish nutrients lost during exercise.
 Focus on eating and drinking correctly before, during, and after a race.
 Most races have watering stations throughout.
-While training, use a hydration belt or carry water with you to practice this too.
+While training, use a hydration belt or carry water with you to practice this, too.

 Rest and recover